nyphotohouse/sharply/docs/authentication-guide.md

 create another client with the same environment name.
 Both clients are marked as trusted first-party clients and therefore skip the consent screen.

+The production client is intentionally registered with the apex callback above.
+Vercel currently redirects the public apex to `www.trellis.photo`, so callback logs may show the `www` host after that redirect.
+Keep Trellis's `BETTER_AUTH_URL`, the Sharply client registration, and the provider config aligned; changing the callback host requires re-provisioning the client.

 The provisioning cookie must belong to an `ADMIN` or `SUPERADMIN`, must be provided only for the command invocation, and must never be stored in a deployment environment.
 OAuth-client read/update/delete/rotation operations